• Skip to primary navigation

 4. Melt the cheese.
 Again, this would be easier if you made the sandwich like a grilled cheese, but I don't, so I put my finished sandwich in the microwave for 30 seconds to heat the sauerkraut and melt the cheese.
 It comes out perfect.

-A close up of a reuben sandwich on a plate
+a close up of a Reuben sandwich on a denim napkin

 How to Make a Classic Reuben Sandwiches (With Gluten Free Option)